National Park Kornati & Nature Park Telašćica

 In the Telašćica Nature Park, where the contrasts of steep and peaceful bays, and natural beauties and lake phenomena are, you will disembark in Mir Bay, one of the largest and safest natural harbours on the Adriatic.
 When you step out, you will get to know the place of impressive cliffs, the healing Salt Lake Mir, hidden beaches in dense pine forests and the refuge of donkeys that in the past were important companions in the life of Dalmatian man.
-Adventurers can get acquainted with the location by hiking the "trail" (LINK TO THE TRAIL), which leads through the lookout and cliffs to "Skrača" - a place of stacking stone sculptures and continues to the path around the Salt Lake Mir.
+Adventurers can get acquainted with the location by hiking the "trail", which leads through the lookout and cliffs to "Skrača" - a place of stacking stone sculptures and continues to the path around the Salt Lake Mir.
 At this place, nature moves you while at the same time, it provides necessary peace.

 Excelent, beautiful day - boat tour Korneti National Park.
 Telascica -Salt Lake "MIr" is a quiet zone.

 We had a great, nice day on that boat and we had opportunity to hike and swim in the salty lake and the beautiful crystal clear sea (which was the highlight of the day!).
 Personnel on the boat was very nice.
 Would recommand!

 The trip was relaxing and there is so much to see in the national park, from clear sea to beautiful islands on the way.
 Truly amazing journey!!